 What is Kaga textiles ?

-Kyoto Yuzen in contrast is known for its pale-blue monochrome colors and patterned designs with gold leaves and embroidery.
-Kaga Yuzen features classical deep tones centering on reddish colors and realistic pictorial designs of floral plants representing the natural beauty of Kanazawa.
+Kyoto textile is in contrast with Kaga textile as Kyoto textile has design patterns with gold leaves and embroidery while Kaga textile features classical deep tones centering on reddish colors and realistic pictorial designs of floral plants representing the natural beauty of Kanazawa.

-Kaga Yuzen’s elegant and delicate patterns are enhanced by the distinctive gradation from the contoured edges to the center of each motif, as well as the mushi-kui painting technique literally meaning wormholes, which startlingly dares to depict flawed and dying leaves.
-The itome-nori dyeing technique is another important feature of Kaga Yūzen involving masking patterns with dye resistant glue, a tube is used to draw the designs which after dying stand out as beautiful white lines enhancing the effect of the whole design.
+Kaga textile's elegant and delicate patterns are enhanced by the distinctive gradation from the contoured edges to the center of each motif, as well as the mushi-kui (literally "wormholes"), which startlingly dare to depict flawed and dying leaves.
+The itome nori dyeing technique is another important feature of Kaga textile involving creating patterns with dye resistant glue to draw designs which will be washed out after dyeing.
+This creates beautiful white lines that enhance the effect of the whole design.

-Kaga Yuzen was named after the founder of this dyeing technique, Yuzensai MIYAZAKI who began yuzen dyeing in Kyoto and spent his final years in Kanazawa.
-Under his mentorship and the patronage of the flourishing Kaga Domain administration Kaga Yuzen techniques rapidly developed.
-Since it was perfected in the fabulously wealthy samurai culture of Kaga, with a harvest yield of one million koku of rice (enough to feed one million people for one year) even today samurai tastes are still seen in typical Kaga Yuzen designs.
+Kaga textile was named after the founder of its dyeing technique, Yuzensai MIYAZAKI (1688-1703) who began yuzen dyeing in Kyoto and spent his final years in Kanazawa.
+Kaga textiles techniques rapidly developed under his mentorship and the patronage of its flourishing from Kaga domain.
+The typical Kaga textile still left the design featuring with samurai culture since it was preferred in the fabulously wealthy samurai culture of Kaga as they had a yield harvest of one million koku of rice (enough to feed one million people for one year).

-Kaga is a traditional production area of silk and hemp blessed with many rivers and waterways supplying the copious amounts of water required for the washing process of Yuzen dyeing.
-Scholars believe that ume-zome is an original form of
+Kaga was originally a production region of silk and hemp blessed with several rivers and waterways supplying the copious amounts of water required for the washing process of yuzen dyeing.

-Kaga Yuzen flourished under the patronage of the Kaga Domain and over time each dyeing technique became increasingly specialized.
-This rich sumptuous fabric tradition was carried into the modern era, but experienced a serious setback due to restrictive laws on luxury goods imposed before and after World War 2, but with the 300th anniversary of Yuzensai MIYAZAKI’s birth production is once more flourishing.
-Development has continued with further technical advances and the establishment of the Kaga Yuzen Dyeing Complex Cooperative, and finally Kaga Yuzen was designated as one of the National Traditional Crafts in 1975.
-Despite quicker and easier methods to produce designs with machinery, the Kaga Yuzen process still sticks to the old ways of handwork and many artists and craftsmen are active even today upholding the traditional techniques and maintaining the skills and knowledge needed to produce these stunningly beautiful works of fabric art.
+Kaga textiles flourished under the patronage of the Kaga domain and over the time each dyeing technique became increasingly specialized.
+This rich sumptuous fabric tradition was carried into the modern period, but experienced a serious setback due to restrictive laws on luxury goods imposed before and after World War II.
+However production flourishing once more aｆter the 300th anniversary of Yuzensai MIYAZAKI's establishment.
+The development continued with further technical advances and the establishment of the Kaga textile Dyeing Complex Cooperative which led to Kaga textiles finally being registered as a National Traditional Craft by the Ministry of Economy, Trade and Industry in 1975.

 General Production Process

-Undyed fabrics are cut into Kimono sections such as the sleeves, collar and body, ready to baste.
-Fabrics are high quality silks such as Tango Chirimen from Kyoto, Hama Chirimen from Nagahama, Shiga Prefecture, and another kind from Ishikawa Prefecture.
+- 2. Basting Undyed fabrics are cut into kimono sections such as the sleeves, collar and body, ready to baste.
+Fabrics are high quality silks such as tango chirimen from Kyoto, hama chirimen from the city of Nagahama, Shiga prefecture, and another kind from Ishikawa prefecture.

-Rough sketches are placed on a table with a glass cover and light is shone from the underside.
-The basted undyed fabric is laid on top, and the sketches transferred to the fabric as fine lines with a brush.
-Another technique is to draw rough sketches directly on undyed fabric by using Aobana (crushed dayflower juice) which disappears when washed in a later process.
-Artisans resolutely uphold tradition and stick to hand drawing in spite of it being a complex and time -consuming process.
+- 3. Rough sketching Rough sketches are placed on a glass covered table with lighting from the underside.
+The basted undyed fabric is laid on top, and the sketches transferred to the fabric in fine lines with a brush.
+Another technique is to draw rough sketches directly on undyed fabric aobana (dayflower sap) which disappears after washing in a later process.
+Artisans resolutely uphold tradition and stick to hand drawing in particular although it is a complex and time consuming procedure.

-Using a special cylindrical tool, selected underdrawn lines are drawn with a type of dezuri (printing glue) called itome-nori.
-The glue is dye-resistant and after dying the lines will stand out in white, giving a sharp delineation to edges.
+- 4. Gluing Using a special cylindrical tool, selected underdrawn lines are drawn with a type of printing glue called itome-nori.
+The glue is dye-resistant and after dying the lines will stand out in white, giving a sharp delineation to the edges.

 - 5. Undercoating

-A coat of watery gojiru (soybean broth) or diluted funori glue is applied to the reverse of the fabrics, which are then dried by using heat from a fire.
-In this process, aobana is washed away and the itome-nori is more firmly attached to the fabric.
+A coat of watery soybean broth (gojiru) or diluted funori glue is applied to the reverse side of the fabrics, which are then dried on a fire.
+In this process, aobana is washed away, and the itome nori is more firmly attached to the fabric.

-A variety of dyes based on the traditional Kaga Gosai (five colors) are used to color the traditional designs and motifs.
-The artisan uses a paint brush and a small flat brush to apply color before steaming the fabric to fix the colors and also prevent the dyes soaking into the glue in the next process called Nakaume.
+- 6. Coloring A variety of dyes based on the traditional five colors of Kaga textiles (Kaga gosai) are used to color the designs and motifs.
+The artisan uses a paint brush and a small flat brush to apply color before steaming the fabric to fix the colors and also prevent the dyes from soaking into the glue in the next process called nakaume.

-In preparation for the next process, Jizome, a glue made from glutinous rice is painted over the whole pattern to prevent the ground colors from seeping into the newly painted areas and keep colors fresh and vibrant.
+- 7. Pasting In preparation for the next process jizome, a glue made from glutinous rice fills the whole patterns.
+It is to prevent the ground colors to seep into the newly painted areas and to keep the colors fresh and vibrant.

 Ground colors are applied to unpainted areas with a large flat brush.
-The technique will establish the keynotes of the entire kimono and to spread ground colors evenly requires many years of experience and much skill.
+This technique will establish the keynotes of the entire kimono.

-Once the ground colors have dried, fabrics are put in a steaming box to swell the fibers and allow the dye to more thoroughly permeate into the fabric and for better fixing of the color.
+- 9. Main steaming Once the ground colors have dried, fabrics are placed in a steaming box to swell the fibers and allow the dye to thoroughly permeate more into the fabric, which is to fix the color better.

-Traditionally finished fabrics were washed in natural flowing river water to remove the glue and excess dye and this was famous as a signature event of Kanazawa called yuzen nagashi.
-Today, washing mostly takes place in man-made watercourses located in the Dyeing Complex.
+- 10. Washing Traditionally finished fabrics were washed in natural flowing river water to remove the glue and excess dye and this was famous as a signature event of Kanazawa called yuzen nagashi.
+Today, washing mostly takes place in artificial watercourses located in the dyeing complex.